kschat/championjs/README.md

 ChampionJS
 ==========

-ChampionJS is an MVP JavaScript framework that uses "dumb " views and event binding to keep your code structured, and easily testable.
+ChampionJS is an MVP JavaScript framework that uses "dumb" views and event binding to keep your code structured, and easily testable.

 Installing
 ----------